-Evergreen conifers are amazing trees in many ways, but did you know that they are edible?
+Pine trees are amazing in many ways, but did you know that they are edible?
 Indeed they are, and they make very tasty cookies, drinks, syrups, balms, and more!
-Read on to learn about all the delicious recipes that you can make with foraged conifer needles.
-These conifer needle recipes are all you need!
+Read on to learn about all the delicious recipes that you can make with foraged pine needles.
+These pine needle recipes are all you need!